 - Tuition Payment Plans:

-Pace University offer monthly tuition payment plan options (three, four, or five monthly installments) through the Office of Student Assistance (OSA).
+Pace University offer monthly tuition payment plan options (three, four, or five monthly installments)through the Office of Student Accounts.
 Please note: Deadlines for enrollment do apply for this program.
 Early enrollment is recommended as it will allow students to spread payment over a longer period of time.

 Contacting the Office of Financial Aid